 6) Agree to work for at least 3 months

 7) Agree to work with the assigned NCDA Executive Board member who will act as the intern’s supervisor.

 8) Must maintain a satisfactory evaluation throughout the internship in order to receive the scholarship.

 Below are the areas the NCDA is seeking assistance to help fulfill its mission of promoting and developing competitive collegiate dodgeball in the United States.
 This internship can be used for college credit if allowed by the applicant’s degree program.
-If you are interested in this opportunity, click on the link at the bottom of this page to fill out the application, and send your cover letter and resume to the NCDA’s main email address (firstname.lastname@example.org).
-The application window will open on January 16, 2019 and close on February 10, 2019 at 11:59p.m.
+If you are interested in this opportunity, click on the link at the bottom of this page to fill out the application, and send your resume to the NCDA’s main email address (firstname.lastname@example.org).
+The application window will open on February 9, 2020 and close on March 8, 2020 at 11:59p.m.
 Eastern Time.
 After this time, you will be contacted by a representative of the NCDA to set up a phone interview.
 Once all interviews are conducted, the NCDA Executive Board will make a decision and offer a candidate one of their more preferred positions below (depending on the current needs of the organization).